karttur/AI4SH-db/_posts/2024/2024-03-17-ai4sh-db_spectra.markdown

 Further, spectral scanning is a rapid procedure and it is common to do repeated scans for a single sample, and each scan of the same sample is given a sequential number in the field _scanrepeat_.
 The in-field scanning (_prepcode_ = _NO_) can also be done at either a single pit (i.e. the central position) or including the perimeter pits in North, West, South and East.
 In the table _scanmeta_ this is encoded in the field _subsample_ using a single letter (M, C, N, E, S, W for Mixed, Central, North, East, South and West) The many options for spectral scanning leads to a metadata table with a large number of primary keys (pk):

-- spectrometeruuid (the sensor)
+- spectrometerid (the sensor)
-- sampleuuid (the sample event)
+- sampleid (the sample event)
 - topsoil (topsoil or subsoil)
 - subsample (Mixed, Central, North, East, South or West)
 - scanrepeat (sequence from 1 to maximum 9)
 - prepcode (NO [none], MX [mixed] or DS [dried & sieved])

 The actual spectral data, i.e. the soil diffuse reflectance expressed as a fraction between 0 and 1 for each wavelength, is saved in the table _reflectancescan_.
-The link between _scanmeta_ and _reflectancescan_ is a UUID set for each individual scan (scanuuid).
-The link to the spectrometer is also via a UUID (spectromteruuid).
-As for other schemas, the user responsible for the scanning is linked to each scan via the useruuid.
+The link between _scanmeta_ and _reflectancescan_ is a unique (SERIAL) id set for each individual scan (scanid).
+The link to the spectrometer is also via a unique SERIAL id (spectrometerid).
+As for other schemas, the user responsible for the scanning is linked to each scan via the userid.

 ### DBML